Craig Swan: Productive years

 After his two good seasons for the Mets, Swan signed a contract which made him the highest paid pitcher in Mets history at the time.
 In response, he began 1980 with an even better ERA than either 1978 or 1979.
 In mid-June, he was 5–4 with a 2.21 ERA for a team which finished 67-95, but which was flirting with .500 until mid-August.
 After losing his next four decisions, Swan was placed on the disabled list in mid-July with what turned out to be a torn rotator cuff.
 He made two more starts a month later but pitched poorly in the first start, left the second start after only two innings, and was done for the season.
-He started 1981 with a loss but left his second game after only one batter on a freak play.
-Swan began the game by walking the first batter of the game on four straight pitches.
-On the fifth pitch of the game – also a ball – when the runner on first base took off to steal second base, Swan's rib was fractured when catcher Ron Hodges nailed him in the back with his throw towards second.
+He started 1981 with a loss but left his second game on April 26 after only one batter on a freak play.
+Swan began the game by giving up a hit to the first batter of the game.
+On the fifth pitch of the game, when the runner on first base took off to steal second base, Swan's rib was fractured when catcher Ron Hodges nailed him in the back with his throw towards second.
 As a result, Swan landed on the disabled list.
 He returned more than a month later and made two relief appearances before the 1981 Major League Baseball strike cancelled the next two months.
 When play resumed, Swan was back on the disabled list and made only one more start the rest of the season.

 After missing almost all of 1981 with a rotator cuff injury and the aforementioned broken rib and baseball strike, Swan returned healthy in 1982 and finished second to Joe Morgan for the N.L.
 Comeback Player of the Year Award.
 His 11 wins were again the highest total on the team, and he was the only pitcher on the team with a winning record and more than three decisions.
 For the first time in his career, he accumulated significant time as a relief pitcher and managed a fantastic 1.30 ERA in the new role.
 Swan even hit the only home run of his career on August 4, although the event was overshadowed by his teammate Joel Youngblood becoming the only player in major league history to play for two teams in two cities in one day.